 El Salvador is the most violent country in the world not at war.
 As a whole, the Northern Triangle of Central America—El Salvador, Guatemala, and Honduras—is the most violent region in the world.
 El Salvador is the most violent country in the world not at war, and yet for families affected by this violence there are few if any in-country protection options.
 As families, often single mothers and children, flee gang-controlled territories under threat of extortion, rape, and death, they are forced from home to home until they ultimately seek protection abroad.
 An estimated 566,700 people were internally displaced in El Salvador, Guatemala and Honduras in 2014 alone.
 This phenomenon in turn is driving irregular migration both to the north through Mexico to the United States, and increasingly to the south to Costa Rica, Nicaragua, and Panama.

 What We Do

 FILLing THE INFORMATION GAP

 Cristosal founded and coordinates the Civil Society Working Group Against Forced Displacement by Violence, the leading national body in El Salvador advocating for the rights of those forcibly displaced by violence.
 The Working Group currently operates and contributes to the largest existing database of cases of forced displacement, and regularly publishes reports and policy recommendations for both civil society and state entities.

 Our Impact in 2015

-Displaced children received direct assistance from Cristosal and its partners, including humanitarian and legal assistance, and/or comprehensive case documentation.
+Children received assistance from Cristosal and its partners including legal assistance, and/or comprehensive case documentation.